Qualysec

 Healthcare Provider Responsibilities

-The process of integration of devices into clinical networks and workflows is in the control of healthcare providers.
+The process of integration of devices into clinical networks and workflows is under the control of healthcare providers.
 They usually have the following responsibilities:

 Even a sound device may pose a risk when it is installed on an unprotected or uncontrolled location.